justmars/deped-base/docs/plugins.md

 2. **Use the env var in the extractor**: read the path via `env.path("<VAR_NAME>", default=Path(...))` or expose it through `SourcePaths` so the plugin uses the configured location rather than hard-coded paths.
 3. **Update the plugin doc** (`docs/plugins/<name>.md`): add a “Source” section detailing the env var, expected file format, and any defaults so users know what to edit before running `cli build`.
 4. **Add a regression test** that exercises the extractor with the standard env fixture to ensure the new file is loaded correctly.

+The teacher/headcount plugin exposes `HR_DIR` (default `data/hr`).
+Document that directory in `docs/plugins/hr.md`, underline that each workbook needs a year-range filename plus the expected worksheets, and remind operators that `cli build` reruns the plugin every time it runs so dropping new workbooks into the folder is enough for recomputation.

 Following those steps keeps every extractor’s inputs discoverable, configurable, and documented alongside the plugin itself.